 At the entrance of Konomiya shrine, a group of people await the naked men and douse them in water.
-Although the water is cold, it quickly becomes steam and evaporates into the sky.
+Although the water is cold, it quickly becomes steam and evaporates into the sky, from their passion.
 A Shin-Otoko is selected by lottery before the festival and must wash his body for three days at the shrine grounds.
 On the day of the event, the participating men reach out to pass their sins on to the Shin-Otoko by touch.

 If you come in February you should definitely check out this unique festival.

 2. Momotaro Shrine: Japan's most famous fairytale (Shinto)

 Momotaro is a Japanese fable.
 Momotaro left on a quest to slay evil ogres after his village was attacked.
 On his way, he befriended a dog, monkey, and bird, and together they defeated the ogres.
 At the end of the fable, Momotaro transforms into Mt.
 Momoyama, and this shrine is dedicated to the mountain.

 The Kami of Momotaro Shrine are said to ensure safe deliveries of babies and health for children.
 The characters from the fable can be found all over the shrine grounds, giving a different feel to the usual solemnity of Japanese shrines.

 Momotaro's friend, the white dog (left).
 The defeated ogres (right)

 Even the gate is made in the image of a pear.If you are a fan of the story, try looking around to find your favorite character.

 There is a small museum on the grounds with rare items on exhibit.